gul-dan-van/flappy-bird/ReadMe.md

 Requirements: pygame

-Usage:
+How to run:
-    - Type "python main.py --action [arg]" in terminal or cmd, where "arg" could be, "play", "learn", or "showtime"
+1. Type "python main.py --action [arg]" in terminal or cmd, where "arg" could be, "play", "learn", or "showtime"
-    - arg=play will enable user to play flappy bird game and grasp the idea behind it
+2. arg=play will enable user to play flappy bird game and grasp the idea behind it
-    - arg=learn will run a neural network model that will approximate its parameters like weights and biases meanwhile displaying occuring events.
+3. arg=learn will run a neural network model that will approximate its parameters like weights and biases meanwhile displaying occuring events.
 Though the training will be running for 500 epochs, but you can break it in between by pressing 'esc' key.
 After stopping, script will automatically save parameters in a pickle file "clappy.txt"
-    - arg=showtime will allow the trained model stored in "clappy.txt" to play game alone, all by itself and show you the results of training.
+4. arg=showtime will allow the trained model stored in "clappy.txt" to play game alone, all by itself and show you the results of training.